IIZD Symposia

 2026 IIZD Symposium | Robert R. Marshak Keynote Lecture

-We are honored to welcome Anthony Fauci, MD, former Director of the National Institute of Allergy and Infectious Diseases (1984–2022) and Chief Medical Advisor to the President (2021–2022), as the Robert R. Marshak Keynote Speaker for Penn Vet’s 2026 IIZD Symposium.
+We were honored to welcome Anthony Fauci, MD, former Director of the National Institute of Allergy and Infectious Diseases (1984–2022) and Chief Medical Advisor to the President (2021–2022), as the Robert R. Marshak Keynote Speaker on March 18, 2026.

 HIV/AIDS: Science, Policy, and a Personal 44-Year Journey

-The lecture will be introduced by Drew Weissman, MD, PhD, Roberts Family Professor in Vaccine Research at Penn’s Perelman School of Medicine and recipient of the 2023 Nobel Prize in Medicine.
+The lecture was introduced by Drew Weissman, MD, PhD, Roberts Family Professor in Vaccine Research at Penn’s Perelman School of Medicine and recipient of the 2023 Nobel Prize in Medicine.
+The Q&A session was moderated by Katie Ballie, Director of University and Community Engagement at Penn Climate.

 Headshot of Anthony Fauci